zhetai/motia/README.md

 ## Roadmap

-- Expand the set of example workflows.
+- Expand the set of example flows.
 - Enhance the visualization capabilities of the playground.
 - Improve documentation for public release.
 - Publish `wistro` to npm with comprehensive guides and examples.